A trial begins in Paris over the jewel heist aimed at Kim Kardashian in 2016

 PARIS (AP) — A trial began Monday in Paris over the 2016 heist in which armed robbers tied up Kim Kardashian in her bedroom and stole millions of dollars' worth of jewelry during Fashion Week.

+The robbery was considered the biggest heist targeting an individual that Paris had seen in decades.
+The jury of six citizens will conduct the trial along with three magistrates — a procedure in France reserved for the most serious crimes.

-Ten people, nine men and a woman, are on trial on charges of robbery and kidnapping of the media personality and the concierge of the residence where she was staying on the night of Oct.
+Ten people, nine men and a woman, face charges of robbery and kidnapping of the media personality and the concierge of the residence where she was staying on the night of Oct.
 2, 2016.
-Two of them acknowledged their participation and the others denied it.
+Two have acknowledged their participation.
+The others have denied it.

-The trial began with the selection of the jury of six citizens who will conduct the trial along with three magistrates — a procedure in France reserved for the most serious crimes.

-In interviews and on her family’s reality TV show, Kardashian has described being terrified, thinking she was going to be raped and killed when criminals broke into her bedroom and pointed a gun at her.
+Kardashian has described being terrified, thinking she would be raped and killed when criminals broke into her bedroom and pointed a gun at her.

-Her lawyers said she will testify in person at the trial that is scheduled to run through May 23.
+Her lawyers said she will testify in person.
 She is expected to speak on May 13.
+The trial is scheduled to run through May 23.

 “Ms. Kardashian is reserving her testimony for the court and jury and does not wish to elaborate further at this time,” they said.
 “She has great respect and admiration for the French justice system and has been treated with great respect by the French authorities."